meltano/meltano/docs/src/docs/installation.md

 ## Local Installation

-In this section, we will install Meltano as a local application on your computer that you can access from your browser and on the command line.
+In this section, we will install Meltano locally on your system, so that you can use it [on the command line](/docs/command-line-interface.html) and [from your browser](/docs/command-line-interface.html#ui).

 ### Requirements